jacquelineMorin/framework-selections/README.md

 # Overview

-Here are listed a view questions you should ask yourself before choosing a any framework.
+Here are listed a view questions you should ask yourself before choosing any new framework.

+* License

+The license is the mandatory because they have a significant impact on what you want to do with the new framework.

 * Documentation